effektif/admin-docs/docs/installation.rst

 #.
 You can now start MongoDB by executing the following command: ``net start MongoDB``

-    * If this command fails with the error 1053 or 2186, make sure that the configuration file contains absolute paths.
-Furthermore, the paths must not have any whitespaces and should not be located in any directory that requires admin privileges.
     * You can stop MongoDB by calling: ``net stop MongoDB``
     * The service is also listed in the services window that can be opened by running ``services.msc``\ .